LaurenceHo/react-weather-app/README.md

 ```

 Finally, let's look into bundling code for production deployment.
 Since we want to reduce the bundle file size for production.
-We need to install some plugins for helping us: `npm i -D uglifyjs-webpack-plugin`
+We need to install some plugins for helping us: `npm i -D terser-webpack-plugin`.
+We also need `CleanWebpackPlugin` to
-We also need `CleanWebpackPlugin` to clean the build folder before building code.
-We also need `MiniCssExtractPlugin` for extracting
+clean the build folder before building code as well as `MiniCssExtractPlugin` for extracting CSS files.
+Therefore, in the
-CSS files.
-Therefore, in the [webpack.prod.js](config/webpack.prod.js), we use above plugins to bundle code:
+[webpack.prod.js](config/webpack.prod.js), we use above plugins to bundle code:
 ```
 const CleanWebpackPlugin = require('clean-webpack-plugin');
 const MiniCssExtractPlugin = require('mini-css-extract-plugin');
-const UglifyJsPlugin = require('uglifyjs-webpack-plugin');
+const TerserPlugin = require('terser-webpack-plugin');
 const merge = require('webpack-merge');
 const DefinePlugin = require('webpack/lib/DefinePlugin');
 const common = require('./webpack.common.js');

 module.exports = merge(common, {
   mode: 'production',
-  devtool: 'source-map',
   plugins: [
     new DefinePlugin({
       'process.env': {